ch2capg/texmf/README.md

 Abstract
 ----------------------------------------------------------------------

-This files contains BibTeX data bases for my math papers and LaTeX style packages for my thesis.
+This repository contains BibTeX data bases for my math papers and LaTeX style packages for my thesis.

 Author